volontariato internazionale, antirazzismo, pace, diritti

 Language:English

-Extra-Fee:220 EUR
+Extra-Fee:240 EUR

 Ruchi campus is located near Bandh village.
 It is 30 km from Kalka and 60 km from Chandigarh.
 Bandh village is small located in interior mountainous area and the volunteers will have a unique opportunity to live with nature in a peaceful environment.
 RUCHI campus is one km. from the village.
 Self organized city tours and excursions.
 Old Sikh and Hindu temples in the near vicinity can be visited.
 Nearby Kasauli town is another hill station as a tourist attraction.
 A visit to Shimla will offer an opportunity to see high Himalayan Mountains.

 Volunteers will live in the RUCHI campus.
 All basic amenities will be available with library facilities.
 Asian squat type toilet and English WC will be available.
 Vegetarian food will be served.
 A cook will be there but volunteers are expected to help him and occasionally cook their own meals.
 Self-management is required.
 Meantime volunteer can learn Indian cuisine (cooking).
-Sleeping bag is required.
+Sleeping bag is not required.

 Kalka